Skip to content

 Why Healthcare Costs Escalate at 30 Employees

 At 30 employees, many companies remain on fully insured small-group plans simply because that is how coverage was originally set up.
-Fully insured plans are easy to administer, but that simplicity often hides inefficiencies that become more costly as headcount grows.
+Fully insured plans are easy to administer, but that simplicity can hide inefficiencies that become more costly as headcount grows.
+When you were smaller, pricing changes often felt annoying but manageable.
+At 30 employees, the same “percentage increase” turns into a much larger number, and leadership begins to ask sharper questions about where the money is actually going.

-Premiums in fully insured plans are built using conservative assumptions.
-Carriers price for worst-case scenarios, bundle in profit margins, and spread risk across large pools.
-When your workforce is relatively healthy, the company still pays the same premium—and any unused dollars stay with the carrier.
+Fully insured premiums are built using conservative assumptions.
+Carriers price for worst-case scenarios, bundle in administrative load and profit, and spread risk across large pools that may include groups with very different utilization patterns than yours.
+If your workforce is relatively healthy, the company still pays the same premium—and any unused dollars stay with the carrier.
+When the pool performs poorly, renewal increases can show up even if your company’s own claims were stable.

 Expanded Funding Options at 30 Employees